oilbeater/en/source/_posts/2024-03-04-golang-slice-performance-cont.md

 # sync.Pool

 In simple scenarios, one can manually clear the Slice and reuse it within the loop, as in the previous test case.
 However, in real scenarios, object creation often occurs in various parts of the code, necessitating unified management and reuse.
 Golang's `sync.Pool` serves this purpose, and its use is quite simple.
 However, its internal implementation is complex, with a lot of lock-free design for performance.
-For more details on its implementation, see [https://www.cyhone.com/articles/think-in-sync-pool/](https://www.cyhone.com/articles/think-in-sync-pool/).
+For more details on its implementation, please see [think-in-sync-pool/](https://www.cyhone.com/articles/think-in-sync-pool/).

 The redesigned test case using `sync.Pool` is as follows: